12 Budget Friendly Offline Marketing Activities to Implement In Your Small Business

 Although internet marketing is currently the most popular method used these days for small business promotion and growth, it is still good practice to add variety to your sales and marketing efforts.
 Implementing offline marketing strategies is one way that you can accomplish this.

-For today’s blog post I am sharing 12 budget friendly offline marketing strategies that you can add to your marketing mix to bring in new leads and customers for your business:
+For today’s blog post I am sharing 12 budget friendly offline marketing strategies that you can add to your affiliate facts review or marketing mix to bring in new leads and customers for your business:

 1. Canvassing – Print out inexpensive flyers, door hangers, etc., head out to local business parks in your area and drop off information to small businesses about your products and services.